programJason/LJS.github.io/README.md

-# LJS.github.io
-LJS's personal blog
+This is LJS's personal blog